OLTA Finance

 How to read the deltas

-Benchmark catalogue and metric formulas are documented in 01-methodology.
-The rolling 5y BTC convention is reviewed each catalogue rebuild against the published Galaxy Digital and Bitwise BITW references.
-OCBE100 reconstitution is reviewed on the first business day of each month.
+The benchmark catalogue and the metric formulas are set out in the methodology paper, the price history behind the BTC anchors in the price pipeline paper, and the case for measuring downside separately from Sharpe in the downside-risk framework.
+The rolling 5y BTC convention is reviewed on each catalogue rebuild against the published Galaxy Digital and Bitwise BITW references, and OCBE100 reconstitution is reviewed on the first business day of each month.
+Figures are backtested on simulated funds.
+OLTA is in public preview and mainnet is planned for H1 2027.